qwaneu/qwaneu.github.io/_drafts/hexagonal-frontend-example.md

 })
 ```

-We have started a small proprietary DSL around the Vue test utils (`aVueWrapperFor`), to reduce testing boilerplate.
+We have started a small DSL around the Vue test utils (`aVueWrapperFor`), to reduce testing boilerplate.

 ## Domain - view logic & state

 Let's have a look at the domain code.
 First, the FacilitatorModule.
+The suffix 'Module' is chosen to fit in the Vue ecosystem.
 This module manages state relevant for UI components.
 It acts like a [Facade](https://en.wikipedia.org/wiki/Facade_pattern) and exposes only relevant state and actions from the domain to a UI component.
 If we were to use TypeScript, we would have made this explicit with an interface.

 ```javascript
 export class FacilitatorModule extends BaseModule {